-- Write an allocator that allocates blocks of memory fitting the requested size (blocks of memory of power of 2) - The allocator should have a min\number\bin and max\number\bin, max allocation size - Bin growth (8^bin\number) - If requested allocation is bigger than max\number\bin, allocate space normally - If requested size is bigger than max\allocation\size, return bad alloc - Remember alignment! - Use your allocator to allocate members in your ParticleSoA structure! - Try to measure performance!
+- Write an allocator that allocates blocks of memory fitting the requested size (blocks of memory of power of 2) - The allocator should have a min_number_bin and max_number_bin, max allocation size - Bin growth (8^bin_number) - If requested allocation is bigger than max_number_bin, allocate space normally - If requested size is bigger than max_allocation_size, return bad alloc - Remember alignment! - Use your allocator to allocate members in your ParticleSoA structure! - Put some std::cout here and there to see the allocations/deallocations - At some point you will know how to deal with multi-threading using TBB - That means you will have to deal with race conditions! - Can you make your allocator thread-safe? - But possibilities are even more now, for example you can also decide to have an allocator for each thread or for each group of threads!